Skip to main content

 B. Statewide limits - Annual limit 5 deer (only 2 of which may be antlerless), daily limit 2, possession limit 4.

-C. As part of the statewide annual deer limit, youth less than 16 years of age may harvest 1 deer annually not meeting antler point requirements but having at least 1 antler 5 inches or more in length (except in Corn Dance, Loop, and Stairsteps [zones 1-3] units).
+C. As part of the statewide annual deer limit, youth less than 16 years of age may harvest 1 deer annually not meeting antler point requirements but having at least 1 antler 5 inches or more in length (except in Corn Dance, Loop, and Stairsteps units).

 2. Turkey - No person shall exceed statewide bag limits.